skrijeljhasib/AnsibleApi/README.md

 ## Motivation

 As a trainee at Flash Europe International, I was engaged during 3 months to create this project with AnsibleWeb.
-The [AnsibleWeb](https://github.com/skrijeljhasib/AnsibleWeb) needs the AnsibleApi to install a virtual machine with packages and a little configuration in openstack clouds.
+The [AnsibleWeb](https://github.com/skrijeljhasib/AnsibleWeb) needs the AnsibleApi to install a virtual machine with packages and to configure the new machine in the openstack cloud.

 ## Getting started